 Someday I may publish these writings for my granddaughters.
 However, I am envisioning my reader today, and that person looks something like me – in my soul.
 Regardless of gender, it will be someone who understands that there are great treasures in our simple moments.
 It’s not an original idea I understand.
 I’ve seen memes that say “we do not remember days, we remember moments.” or “Sometimes you will never know the value of a moment until it becomes a memory.”
 I’m sure you have too.
 I picture my reader as someone who just needs an interruption, a break from this crazy, fast and furious train ride that we call life.
 That someone is looking for a pause button– a quick light, read to go with a cup of coffee, hot tea or a glass of wine at the end of the day.

-As I was thinking about the mood and the spirit of my blog, this melody of the “Rainbow Connection” kept playing in the background. https://www.youtube.com/watch?v=S2DTLbTQj0I&t=25s.
-I hope my blog will bring that.
+As I was thinking about the mood and the spirit of my blog, the melody of the “Rainbow Connection” kept playing in the background of my mind and I hummed along as I wrote.